raspy135/Qun-mk2/README.md

 ## SD card folder structure

-WAV file can be used by other software.
+WAV files can be used by other software.
 Format is mono, 48kHz, 16 bit.

 ### LOOPER00
 Session data is stored here.
 It includes Looper recording data.